Daniella Magen, MD

 Exploring the genetic basis of hereditary renal and metabolic disorders

-My research focus is to delineate the genetic basis of hereditary renal and metabolic disorders in consanguineous families from Northern Israel by combining the powerful techniques of homozygosity mapping with whole exome capture and next generation sequencing.
-Recently we found that a novel disease-causing mutation in the kidney-specific sodium-phosphate cotransporter Na/Pi-IIa underlies autosomal recessive renal proximal tubulopathy associated with hypophosphatemic rickets and renal failure.
-Functional studies in Xenopus laevis oocytes and in opossum kidney cells indicate that this mutation causes a loss of Na/Pi-IIa function, resulting from failure of the transporter to reach the plasma membrane.
-Preliminary results indicate a potential role for endoplasmic reticulum-associated degradation (ERAD) in the trafficking defect of the mutant Na+/Pi-IIa.
-Our research linking the pathogenesis of proximal tubulopathy to ERAD pathways may shed light on novel disease mechanisms underlying more common proximal tubular disorders and associated renal failure.
+My research explores the genetic basis of hereditary renal and metabolic disorders in consanguineous families from Northern Israel, by combining the powerful techniques of homozygosity mapping with whole exome capture and next generation sequencing.
+Recently, we identified that a mutation in the kidney-specific sodium-phosphate cotransporter NaPi-IIa results in autosomal recessive renal proximal tubulopathy with hypophosphatemic rickets and renal failure.
+One of our ongoing projects aims to characterize the molecular mechanism underlying this novel disease-causing mutation.
+Functional studies in Xenopus laevis oocytes and opossum kidney cells indicate that the mutation results in loss-of-function, as the mutant NaPi-IIa transporter fails to reach the plasma membrane.
+Preliminary results indicate a potential role for endoplasmic reticulum-associated degradation (ERAD) in the pathophysiology of the trafficking defect of the mutant NaPi-IIa.
+Notably, a link between the pathogenesis of proximal tubulopathy and ERAD pathways may shed light on novel disease mechanisms underlying more common proximal tubular disorders and their associated renal failure.

-Mannstadt M, Magen D, Segawa H, Stanley T, Sharma A, Sasaki S, Bergwitz C, Mounien L, Boepple P, Thorens B, Zelikovic I, Juppner H. 2012.
-Fanconi-Bickel Syndrome and Autosomal Recessive Proximal Tubulopathy with Hypercalciuria (ARPTH) are Allelic Variants Caused by GLUT2 Mutations.
-J Clin Endocrin Metab.
-10, 2012-1279.
+Mannstadt M, Magen D, Segawa H, Stanley T, Sharma A, Sasaki S, Bergwitz C, Mounien L, Boepple P, Thorens B, Zelikovic I, and Juppner H. 2012.
+Fanconi-Bickel Syndrome and Autosomal Recessive Proximal Tubulopathy with Hypercalciuria (ARPTH) Are Allelic Variants Caused by GLUT2 Mutations.
+J. Clin.
+Endocrin.
+Metab.
+97, E1978-1986.

-Magen D and Zelikovic I. 2011.
+Magen D, Zelikovic I. 2011.
 Hereditary Tubular Disorders of Mineral Handling.
 In: Pediatric Bone, 2nd edition, Editors: Francis Glorieux, John Pettifor, Harald Jueppner.
-Elsevier, San Diego, California, 727-770.
+Elsevier, San Diego, California, pp.727-770.